qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 that don't involve allocating memory for aggregate data structures.
 These can include integer arithmetic calcuations of a back-end specified width, floating point arithmetic calculations of a back-end specified width, or logical operations on integers of a back-end specified width.
+Front-ends can use any integer width when generating code, and it is the responsiblity of a back-end to provide a compile-time error message if the front-end uses an integer width greater than that which the support.

-A back-end implementing classical and arithmetic logic on 64-bit integer and 1-bit boolean types may have the following instructions they can use.
-Note that a backend providing support for operations on a type should be able to cover all of the instructions in the list below for each type that they opt into:
+An adaptive profile compliant back-end implementing classical and arithmetic logic via integer and boolean types (`iN`) have the following instructions they can use.
+Note that a backend providing support for operations on a type should be able to cover all of the instructions in the list below for each type that they opt into.
+Also note that certain behaviors of the back-end can differ from LLVM's defined semantics (for example, overflow may not be handled the same):

 | LLVM Instruction | Context and Purpose                                        | Note                                                                                       |
 |:-----------------|:-----------------------------------------------------------|:-------------------------------------------------------------------------------------------|